inspire-eu-validation/discovery-service/csw-iso-ap/at-30-language-getrecords-without-parameter.md

 * Send a GetRecords request without a language filter.

-* Check manually that the service responds all the records that satisfy the filter.
+* Check manually that the service responds all the records that comply to the request, independent from the language filter.

 **Reference(s)**:
 * [TG DISC](http://inspire.ec.europa.eu/id/ats/discovery-service/3.1/csw-iso-ap/README#ref_TG_DISC), Implementation Requirement 30